pingcap/docs-tidb-operator/en/scale-a-tidb-cluster.md

 ### Vertically scale components

-This section describes how to vertically scale up or scale down components including PD, TiKV, TiDB, TiFlash, and TiCDC.
+This section describes how to vertically scale up or scale down components including PD, TiKV, TiDB, TiProxy, TiFlash, and TiCDC.

-- To scale up or scale down PD, TiKV, TiDB, use kubectl to modify `spec.pd.resources`, `spec.tikv.resources`, and `spec.tidb.resources` in the `TidbCluster` object that corresponds to the cluster to a desired value.
+- To scale up or scale down PD, TiKV, TiDB, and TiProxy, use kubectl to modify `spec.pd.resources`, `spec.tikv.resources`, and `spec.tidb.resources` in the `TidbCluster` object that corresponds to the cluster to desired values.

 - To scale up or scale down TiFlash, modify the value of `spec.tiflash.resources`.